ygowthamr/WhitePaper/README.md

 ---

-Feel free to reach out for any queries or suggestions at [ygowthamr@gmail.com]. 😊
+Feel free to reach out for any queries or suggestions at [ygowthamr@gmail.com] changed byNikhil